 Taxat (2004) Woody van Amen

 Taxat is a stainless steel sculpture representing a spatial translation of the double cross (mathematical form).
 You think you see stacked cubes, but once closer you see the open structure.
 It is a powerful image created by artist Woody van Amen.
-The theme of the stacked crosses started to play a major role in Van Amen's work after the turn of the century.
-They seem to be a logo or symbol without being a reference to an existing source, and because of that emblematic form are of interest to Van Amen, who has been dealing with a Popart-like visual language since the 1960s.
-The initiative for this image was taken by Stichting Taxat.
+The theme of the stacked crosses has come to play a major role in Van Amen's work after the turn of the century.
+They appear to be a logo or symbol without referring to an existing source, and because of this emblematic shape are interesting to Van Amen, who has been working with a Pop Art-like visual language since the XNUMXs.
+The initiative for this statue was taken by the Taxat Foundation.

 Woody van Amen (Eindhoven, 1936) studied at the Rotterdam art academy and was a student of artist Louis van Roode.
 In 1961 Van Amen traveled to New York and there came into contact with the art movement Popart.
 On his return to the Netherlands, he soon got the nickname "Father of the Dutch Pop Art."
 Since the seventies, he has been using visual elements in his paintings, which he has noticed during his travels abroad.
 Van Amen mixes various techniques in his work and makes paintings, sculptures, drawings, photos and collages.
 His paintings and objects are figurative and recognizable.
 In 1993 Woody van Amen received the Chabot Prize.
 He lives and works in Rotterdam.